wanwenzeng/ep2vec/README.md

 #  EP2vec

 </br>EP2vec is computational framework to predict enhancer-promoter interactions by extracting “sequence embedding features”, defined as fixed-length vector representations learned from variable-length sequences, via a deep learning method in natural language processing named Paragraph Vector.
-(EP2vec: a deep learning approach for extracting sequence embedding features to predict enhancer-promoter interactions)</br>
+In "EP2vec: a deep learning approach for extracting sequence embedding features to predict enhancer-promoter interactions", we</br>

+* Extract the fasta files from bed files
+* Split the sequence into k-mer words
+* Generate training pairs from TargetFinder
+* Use Paragraph Vector to train enhancer and promoter sequence embedding features seperately
+* Identify the true enhancer-promoter interactions from other possible interactions within a topologically associating domain (TAD)

 ##  Traing Data